Tinkerforge/doc/en/source/Hardware/Bricklets/Humidity_V2.rst

 --------------------------------  ------------------------------------------------------------
 Relative Humidity (RH)            0%RH to 100%RH in 0.01%RH steps, 14 bit resolution
 Temperature                       -20°C to 85°C in 0.01°C steps, 14 bit resolution
-Accuracy                          ±2% (typical) for humidity
+Accuracy                          ±2% (in the range of 20%RH to 60%RH) for humidity
-                                  ±0.2°C (typical) for temperature
+                                  ±0.2°C (in the range of 10°C to 50°C) for temperature
 --------------------------------  ------------------------------------------------------------
 --------------------------------  ------------------------------------------------------------
 Dimensions (W x D x H)            25 x 15 x 5mm (0.98 x 0.59 x 0.19")